 drop-off locations across Canada

 In Canada, the Recycle My Electronics program makes it easy to recycle end-of-life electronics in a safe and secure manner.
-The Recycle My Electronics network of over 2,500 drop-off locations across the country includes dedicated collection locations, return-to-retail locations and special collection events.
+The Recycle My Electronics network of over 2,500 drop-off locations across the country includes dedicated collection locations and return-to-retail locations.

 Recycle My Electronics only works with recyclers who have been verified under the national Electronics Recycling Standard (ERS), which was designed by the electronics industry to ensure that end-of-life electronics are managed in a safe and environmentally sound manner.
 In fact, approved processors must meet over 150 stringent safety protocols to ensure the health and safety of both their employees and the environment.

 met by approved processors